-- To move the cursor on the screen, use the arrow buttons. - To left-click, press the button once (press it twice to double-click). - To right-click, press the Esc button.
+- To move the cursor on the screen, use the arrow buttons. - To right-click, press the Esc button.

 Parent topic: Remote Control Operation

 Connecting to a Computer for USB Mouse Control

 Using the Remote Control as a Pointer

 You can use the projector's remote control as a pointer to help you call out important information on the screen.
 The default pointer shape is an arrow, but you can select an alternative shape using the Settings menu.